About the Incubator: FAQ

 I submitted my project but I don’t see it.
 Where is it?

-We review all submitted projects before they go live, so it may take a day or more before you see yours.
+We review all submitted projects before they go live, so it may take a few days before you see yours.
 Please don’t submit the same project multiple times.
+If you have any questions or want to check the status of your submission, please contact joelle.thomas@trincoll.edu.

 How long will my project remain in the Incubator?